 - If the UE is configured with the higher layer parameter [transform-precoding-scheduled], the UE shall, for this PUSCH transmission, consider the transform precoding either enabled or disabled according to this parameter.

-- If the UE is not configured with the higher layer parameter [transform-precoding-scheduled], the UE shall, for this PUSCH transmission, consider the transform precoding either enabled or disabled according to the higher layer configured parameter msg3-tp.
+- If the UE is not configured with the higher layer parameter [transform-precoding-scheduled], the UE shall, for this PUSCH transmission, consider the transform precoding either enabled or disabled according to the higher layer configured parameter msg3-transformPrecoding.

 For PUSCH transmission without grant